mariodebono/Unity-Helper-Inspector/README.md

 ## Features

+- Interface Attribute for serializing iterfaces in inspector
 - Read Only fields
 - Inline Editor for objects
   - Supports ReadOnly On `Field` or `Field + Content`